 Requests for inpatient records, and most outpatient records, take a minimum of 60-90 days to process.

 Newly established inpatient records cannot be copied until they are assembled, coded and signed by the provider.
 Please allow 30-45 days after discharge before requesting inpatient records.

-Dept of Behavioral Medicine and sensitive records must be reviewed and cleared by a provider before release.
+Dept of Behavioral Health and sensitive records must be reviewed and cleared by a provider before release.
 Please allow up to 30 days for processing.

 The following record requests can normally be processed same day as a walk-in:

 - Laboratory Tests

 All requests for information must include the following: